brakmic/TroAPI/README.md

 searching for things often written in *Legal German* without having any kind of directly accessible index (a [search engine](https://github.com/brakmic/TroAPI/blob/master/src/services/search/search.service.ts)) can quickly become very tedious and time-consuming.
 This is the reason this project uses the JSON-serialized information to build up a full-text search index for direct consumption.
-Moreover, one can [extend it on-the-fly by simply using its APIs](https://github.com/brakmic/TroAPI/blob/master/src/services/search/search.service.ts#L28).
+Moreover, one can [extend the index on-the-fly](https://github.com/brakmic/TroAPI/blob/master/src/services/search/search.service.ts#L28).

 ##### Device and Vendor Independence with APIs